 General advice on what you can do to avoid catching or spreading infection

-There's currently no vaccine for coronavirus, but there are things you can do to help stop germs like coronavirus spreading:
+There's currently no vaccine for coronavirus, but there are things you can do to help stop germs like coronavirus from spreading:

 Infection control when working in a healthcare setting